NVIDIA/free-threaded-python/README.rst

 What is that?
 -------------

-Using this repository, you can build and test a free-threaded Python environment.
+Using this repository, you can build and test a free-threaded Python environment containing NVIDIA Python libraries.

 Python Steering Commitee approved `PEP 703 <https://peps.python.org/pep-0703/>`_, which removes the `Global Interpreter Lock <https://wiki.python.org/moin/GlobalInterpreterLock>`_ from Python.
 First Python release that allows for a parallel execution is 3.13 (scheduled October 2024).
-However, for yet some time you won't be able to ``pip install`` your faviourite extensions and libraries.
+However, for yet some time you won't be able to ``pip install`` your favourite extensions and libraries.

 Provided Docker allows you to try the free-threaded environment yourself.
-We've included build routines to some popular extensions (`"My library is missing"`_).
+We've included build routines to some popular NVIDIA extensions (`"My library is missing"`_).
 Should you encounter any bugs or problems, please let us know in the Issues.

 Please note: `This is an experimental software!`_